-Microsoft was forced to defend itself Friday against charges that it had gone back on its promise to make Windows Vista compatible with third-party security products and that its
+Microsoft was forced to defend itself Friday against charges that it had gone back on its promise to make Windows Vista compatible with third-party security products and that its newly released Internet Explorer (IE) 7 is flawed.

 A Gartner analyst charged that Microsoft's promise to create new application programming interfaces (APIs) for security vendors such as Symantec Corp., McAfee Inc. wasn't sufficient and that it will be years before Vista is free of such incompatibilities.